Kuronosu22/College/Trabalho C/README.md

-A C project that works with pointers, memory allocation, and references
+A C project that works pointers, memory allocation, and references